 - Less tissue injury

 - Shorter hospital stays

 - A total knee replacement may be performed later if needed

 As with any procedure, robotic unicondylar knee replacement is associated with certain risks which include infection, blood clots, nerve or blood vessel injury, implant loosening or fracture.

-If you would like to have additional information on knee treatments or would like to learn more about robotic unicondylar knee replacement surgery, please contact the office of Dr. Okoroha, robotic unicondylar knee replacement specialist serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan, and beyond.
+If you would like to have additional information on knee treatments or would like to learn more about robotic unicondylar knee replacement surgery, please contact the office of Dr. Okoroha, robotic unicondylar knee replacement specialist serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.